Two years ago, I decided to take a look through my Action Figures series to see how the cast was shaping up in terms of diversity and representation.

 - Kilroy Quentin/Kilowatt Quantum: straight white male

-- Farley Quentin/Final Boss: white male (sexuality TBD because he’s only six.
-Give him time)
+- Farley Quentin/Final Boss: white male (sexuality TBD because he’s only six)

 - Tisha Greene/TranzSister: African-American transgender female (heterosexual by virtue of her current gender)